Yuri Is My Job!: Anime

 An anime television series adaptation was announced on May 14, 2022.
-It was produced by Passione and Studio Lings, and directed by Hijiri Sanpei, with scripts written by Naoki Hayashi, character designs handled by Taisuke Iwasaki, and music composed by Megumi Ōhashi.
+It is produced by Passione and Studio Lings, and directed by Hijiri Sanpei, with scripts written by Naoki Hayashi, character designs handled by Taisuke Iwasaki, and music composed by Megumi Ōhashi.
 The series aired from April 6 to June 22, 2023, on AT-X and other networks.
 The opening theme song is "Himitsu♡Melody" (秘密♡Melody) by Yui Ogura, while the ending theme song is "Yume ga Sametemo" (夢が覚めても) by Ogura and Sumire Uesaka.
-At Anime NYC 2022, Crunchyroll announced that they licensed the series for streaming worldwide.
+At Anime NYC 2022, Crunchyroll announced that they had licensed the series for streaming worldwide.

 Reception

+Accolades and sales

+In 2018, Yuri Is My Job! was one of twenty finalists shortlisted for Niconico and Da Vinci's Next Manga Awards.
+The series has also been featured on BookWalker's top-selling manga for 2019 and 2020.

+By May 2023, Yuri Is My Job! had 1 million copies in circulation.

+Critical reception

 Manga

 Rebecca Silverman from Anime News Network gave the first volume an overall B+ grade.
 Silverman noted that the first volume was "much more interested in the parodic aspects of the story, though, so readers should be prepared for more humor than actual yearning glances, and a certain degree of familiarity with Class S yuri is probably going to make the book more enjoyable".
 Anime UK News gave the first volume 8/10, praising its strong setup and additional German translation notes.

-In 2018, Yuri Is My Job! was part of the top 20 finalists featured in the Niconico and Da Vinci's Next Manga Awards.
-The series has also been featured on BookWalker's top-selling manga for 2019 and 2020.

-As of May 2023, Yuri Is My Job! has 1 million copies in circulation.

 Anime

 The anime was received positively.
-Alex Henderson of Anime Feminist reviewed the first episode, stating that there is "fun to be had" with the show's premise, with a potential for satire and meta commentary in the show's cafe, arguing those working there are "literally performing an idealized girlhood", argued it had a premiere with "potential", and said she is excited for the series going forward.
+Alex Henderson of Anime Feminist reviewed the first episode, stating that there is "fun to be had" with the show's premise, with a potential for satire and meta commentary in the show's cafe, arguing those working there are "literally performing an idealized girlhood", argued it had a premiere with "potential", and said they are excited for the series going forward.